Disaster Legal Help Victoria

 Renters and rental providers (landlords) should check their lease to see if it covers what will happen in the event the property is damaged.

-A residential rental provider and the renter may agree to terminate the lease if the premises are damaged or destroyed.
-Unless the renter has caused the damage, they are not liable to pay rent, outgoings, or other charges in any period during which the premises cannot be used under the lease, or in which the home is inaccessible due to the damage.
+A rental provider and the renter may agree to terminate the lease if the property is damaged or destroyed.
+Unless the renter has caused the damage, they are not liable to pay rent, outgoings, or other charges in any period during which the property cannot be used under the lease, or in which the property is inaccessible due to the damage.

-If the premises have been damaged but are still able to be used, even in a reduced capacity, the renter may have to pay a portion of the rent, outgoings, or other charges.
+If the property has been damaged but is still able to be used, even in a reduced capacity, the renter may have to pay a portion of the rent, outgoings, or other charges.
 The reduction in charge will be attributable to any period during which the use of the property is reduced.
 This will not apply where the renter has caused the damage.

 2. If the residential rental provider fails to repair the damage within a reasonable time after the renter asks the residential rental provider in writing to do so, the renter may terminate the lease by giving not less than seven days' written notice of termination to the residential rental provider.

-If the lease is made under the Retail Leases Act 2003, the residential rental provider must maintain the property in the same condition that it was originally leased in.
+If the lease is made under the Retail Leases Act 2003 (Vic), the rental provider must maintain the property in the same condition that it was originally leased in.
 This includes the structure, fixtures, equipment, appliances, and fittings.
-If you are a residential rental provider, you do not have to fix any problems caused by your renters misusing the premises or equipment.
+If you are a rental provider, you do not have to fix any problems caused by your renters misusing the property or equipment.
 The lease does not cover any equipment that the renter must remove at the end of their tenancy.

-If you are a renter, and the repairs are urgent and needed so you can continue your business, you can arrange for them to be done if you cannot contact your residential rental provider.
-Your residential rental provider can reimburse you later.
-You must take all reasonable steps to contact the residential rental provider or the residential rental provider's agent before carrying out repairs.
+If you are a renter, and the repairs are urgent and needed so you can continue your business, you can arrange for them to be done if you cannot contact your rental provider.
+Your rental provider can reimburse you later.
+You must take all reasonable steps to contact the rental provider or the rental provider's agent before carrying out repairs.
+You must give the rental provider written notice within 14 days of the urgent repairs being carried out, but your right to reimbursement does not depend on this notice.
+The rental provider is only liable to reimburse you for the reasonable cost of such repairs.

 Insurance and commercial properties